AustinParkes/osrs_flipping_tool/README.md

 # OSRS Flipping Tool
-Allows users to find items based on an item filter.
+Python3 script which allows users to find items matching customized item filters.

+This program is intended to be ran as a command-line tool.
+Since it is a Python3 script,
+it may be ran on any OS that has Python3 and all the required Python3 packages.

 ## Mac-OS Installation (UNTESTED)
 #### Update Homebrew and Upgrade Packages or Install Homebrew